Belleville native enlists in Illinois Army National Guard

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Upon completion of his initial training, Newton will be assigned to Headquarters, Headquarters Company, 2nd Battalion, 130th Infantry Regiment.
+Upon completion of his initial training, Whetstone will be assigned to Company C, 2nd Battalion, 130th Infantry Regiment, based in Litchfield, Illinois.

-Newton is a 1999 graduate of Cleveland High School, Cleveland, Illinois.
-Newton previously served with the United States Navy.
+Whetstone is 2017 graduate of Belleville West High School in Belleville, Illinois.

-Staff Sgt.
-Aaron Gentille of Company M, Recruiting and Retention Battalion congratulate Newton and welcome him into the Illinois Army National Guard.
+The Recruiting and Retention Battalion and Company M congratulate Whetstone and welcome him into the Illinois Army National Guard.

 More like this: